omarandresjimenez/MovieCatalog/README.md

 Update environment variables to set the API urls accordingly

+## Docker implementation

+Whole project can be configured to run in Docker, using docker-composer up Docker will create all the images needed:

+sqlserver: including the DB Demo
+aspnetapimovie:  asp.net core server   API server
+nginx-angular: front end server for Angular app

+3 containers  interconected will be set to run whole system.

+Before run docker-composer up,  edit the docker-composer.yml file, only required change is the key  DBSERVER  under apiweb service tag , just change '192.168.0.9' by your current ip address.

+After run the composer command, go to http://localhost

+You can use user: tempadUser  pwd: anypwd   to log as an admin.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.